 - Seizures

-The feelings of invulnerability, hallucinations or delusions a PCP user experiences can lead to fatal errors in judgement.
+The feelings of invulnerability, hallucinations or delusions a PCP user experiences can lead to fatal errors in judgment.
 Someone high on PCP may not realize they’re walking off a cliff and can’t fly.
 Long-term use can affect a person’s respiration rate, blood pressure and many other biological processes.
-And a PCP overdose can also lead to a coma or result in immediate death.
+A PCP overdose can also lead to a coma or result in immediate death.

 If you’re concerned that a loved one might be using PCP, check for weed or other greenery that might be covered in a powder.
 Also, look for liquid forms of PCP that someone might use to dip a cigarette.
 Liquid for dipping is an increasingly popular method of getting high with angel dust.